coldmanck/recovering-unbiased-scene-graphs/README.md

 ## Models
 Note that as of now the codebase is still pretty messy, but there is no plan for refactoring the codebase currently.
 Feel free to open a PR if you want to fix any bug or want to help the codebase clearer!

+First of all, enter the environment you just create by `conda activate scene_graph_benchmark`.

 Note that before running any of the following command, ensure you have the following options fixed (see [defaults.py](maskrcnn_benchmark/config/defaults.py) for complete options and their default values):
 - `--master_port`: you have to choose a different port for each (training/testing) command.
-For example, if you have one command running with `--master_port 10025`, pass a different port like `--master_port 10026` when you start another command.
+For example, if you already have one command running with `--master_port 10025`, you'd need to pass another port like `--master_port 10026` when you start another command.
 - `CUDA_VISIBLE_DEVICES`: choose the GPUs that you are going to use.
 For example, `CUDA_VISIBLE_DEVICES=0,1` use the first two GPUs.
 - `--nproc_per_node`: this should correspond to the number of GPUs you used for each command.
 For example, if you pass `CUDA_VISIBLE_DEVICES=0,1`, you should also pass `--nproc_per_node 2`.
 - `TEST.IMS_PER_BATCH`: For experiments in PredCls mode, the default value is `48`; however, for experiments in SGCls & SGDet modes (excl.
 PredCls mode), following the existing codebase we only evaluate **one** image on each GPU.
 That is, for training/validation experiments in SGCls/SGDet mode, if you pass `CUDA_VISIBLE_DEVICES=0,1` and `--nproc_per_node 2`, you should pass `TEST.IMS_PER_BATCH 2`.
 - `MODEL.ROI_RELATION_HEAD.USE_GT_BOX` and `MODEL.ROI_RELATION_HEAD.USE_GT_OBJECT_LABEL`: For all commands listed below, the **PredCls** mode is used by default and thus both these two options are set as `True`.
 To change to **SGCls**, pass `MODEL.ROI_RELATION_HEAD.USE_GT_OBJECT_LABEL False` while keep `MODEL.ROI_RELATION_HEAD.USE_GT_OBJECT_LABEL True`.
 To change to **SGDet**, set the both options to `False`.
 If you don't understand the differences between these three modes, refer to the paper for details.
-- `OUTPUT_DIR`: this option is not only meant for the output directory but also define the name of the experiment.
+- `OUTPUT_DIR`: this option is not only meant for the output directory but also the name of the experiment.
 Remember to modify accordingly.
 For example, `output/motif-precls-exmp-pcpl` means the *PCPL* model with *MOTIFS* backbone trained in *PredCls* mode.
 - `MODEL.ROI_RELATION_HEAD.PREDICTOR`: For all commands listed below, the MOTIFS SGG backbone (`MotifPredictor`) is used by default.
 Change to `VCTreePredictor` to use the VCTree backbone.

 For the MOTIFS baseline and MOTIFS-DLFE, we provide the trained models (checkpoint) for verification purpose.
 Please download from [here](https://drive.google.com/file/d/1aR612qOpQc1SfMmX1SSVLWGzggfP69xE/view?usp=sharing)* and zip to `output/` under the root folder of this codebase, and then run the following validation commands directly. *Use [gdown](https://github.com/wkentaro/gdown) if needed :)